Projects and Programmes

 In adults, obesity is associated with conditions such as type 2 diabetes, cardiovascular disease and some cancers.

-The AHSC’s obesity project will bring together academic experts with NHS Trust, Integrated Care System and Imperial College Health Partners stakeholders to help support commissioning and clinical decision making on the most effective interventions for obesity and cardiometabolic conditions such as stroke and heart attacks.
-This work will include consideration of new drugs such as GLP-1 receptor agonists.
+The AHSC’s obesity project brings together academic experts with NHS Trust, Integrated Care System and Imperial College Health Partners stakeholders to help support commissioning and clinical decision making on the most effective interventions for obesity and cardiometabolic conditions such as stroke and heart attacks.
+This work includes consideration of new drugs such as GLP-1 receptor agonists.

 Early diagnosis of cancer